ethstorage/ethstorage-doc/ethstorage-node/blob-download.md

 ---
 description: >-
-  Download new blobs from L1 via EIP-4844 specs, and synchronize expired ones from other es-node peers.
+  Download new blobs from L1 via Ethereum beacon nodes, and synchronize expired ones from other es-node peers.
 ---